insected/bobbae_gcp-wiki/Infrastructure-as-Code.md

 ## Infrastructure as Code

+Infrastructure as Code (IAC) refers to the process of managing and provisioning computer data centers.
+It’s a strategy for managing data center servers, networking infrastructure, and storage.
+Its purpose is to simplify large-scale management and configuration dramatically.

+IAC allows provisioning and managing of computer data centers via machine-readable definition files without having to configure tools or physical hardware.
+In simpler terms, IAC treats manual configurations, build guides, run books, and related procedures as code.
+Read by software, the code that maintains the state of the infrastructure.

 ### Introduction

 Provisioning compute resources has traditionally been hard to manage, not scalable, and prone to error, so what other techniques can you use to make sure you’re ready to meet demand?
 In this episode of Season of Scale, Stephanie Wong explains why you should adopt an Infrastructure as code (IaC) strategy, so you can automate the creation of your cloud resources, create templates, and store config files with the help of tools like Google Cloud Deployment Manager.

 [https://cloud.google.com/solutions/infrastructure-as-code](https://cloud.google.com/solutions/infrastructure-as-code)

 #### Google Cloud Deployment Manager

+Google Cloud Deployment Manager allows you to specify all the resources needed for your application in a declarative format using yaml.
+You can also use Python or Jinja2 templates to parameterize the configuration and allow reuse of common deployment paradigms such as a load balanced, auto-scaled instance group.

 [https://www.youtube.com/watch?v=z-caqPtEw58](https://www.youtube.com/watch?v=z-caqPtEw58)